luontola/web-intro/databases.md

 ### Writing to the database

-In the `/add-comment` route, use the following code to save the comment to the database.
+In the `/add-comment` route, where you already append the comment to `$comments`, add the following code to save the comment also to the database.

 ```ruby
 Comment.create(